 Whether you want to separate from your spouse or you both agree to separate, the process of obtaining a divorce can be legally and emotionally complex.
-There are numerous issues that must be addressed before a court provides a final judgment, and disagreements can drag out proceedings for months or even years.
+There are numerous issues that must be addressed before a court provides a final divorce judgment, and disagreements can drag out proceedings for months or even years.

 Fortunately, help from an accomplished family attorney could make a huge difference in how efficiently you are able to complete this process in a mutually agreeable way.
 From compiling initial documents to advocating for your best interests throughout every discussion, a dedicated Florida divorce lawyer headquartered in Coral Gables can be an irreplaceable ally during this event in your life.

 What is a “No-Fault” Divorce Under State Law?

 Florida Statutes § 61.052 defines two possible grounds for ending a marriage.
 The first is that the marriage is “irretrievably broken,” which generally refers to a divorce where no one is specifically at fault.
 The second is that one party in the marriage has been mentally incapacitated as defined under FL Stat. § 744.331 for at least three years prior to filing.

-In addition to establishing these “no-fault” grounds, a person or their spouse looking to file for divorce in Coral Gables or elsewhere in the state must have maintained residence in Florida for at least six continuous months before filing, as a skilled attorney could further explain.
+In addition to establishing these “no-fault” grounds, a person or their spouse looking to file for divorce in Coral Gables or elsewhere in the state must have maintained residence in Florida for at least six continuous months before filing, as a skilled divorce attorney could further explain.
 However, if one spouse is a military service member who lives in Florida but is currently stationed somewhere else, they or their partner can still file so long as they do so in the county where either of them primarily lives.

 Basic Divorce Proceedings in Florida